-Sometimes our clients in the pharmaceutical space ask us why it’s important to name the medical devices that will be used in consort with a drug.
+Sometimes our clients in the pharmaceutical space ask us why its important to name the medical devices that will be used in concert with a drug.
 If their pharmaceutical already has a differentiating brand name, why is it important to differentiate the medical devices with their own name as well?
 Let’s dive into some examples to determine why.

 From a practical perspective, naming the device helps with learning how to use the it and educating HCPs and patients on the drug/device combination.
 The device is very important in drug delivery and compliance; thus, the platform name helps with that education.

-For example, the type 2 diabetes product, TRULICITY, does not have a name for the device and the product’s use is confusing – it is unclear whether the product ‘box’ contained drug cartridges, needles, etc. It was not even clear if the dose was ‘dialed’ or a one-time use.
+For example, the type 2 diabetes product, TRULICITY, does not have a name for the device and the product’s use is confusing – it is unclear whether the product ‘box’ contains drug cartridges, needles, etc. It was not even clear if the dose is‘dialed’ or a one-time use.

 In contrast, we have the ADVAIR DISKUS.
 The drug name was relevant because ADVAIR comes in different strengths but the ‘diskus’ part helps explain how to use the product.
 Patients were instructed to “hold the diskus like a hamburger” for proper use/inhalation position.
 Without a name, even as simple as ‘diskus,’ it would have been confusing to explain proper usage.